bkushal26/ELM_Bring_up_Petalinux/README.md

 ## I2C related-

 ### C_Program
 C-code, which writes into the eeproms and then reads back using i2c tools.
-Current version have some logical errors.
-When tested individual memory locations, it reads and writes sucessfully.
-Issue lies with function arguments being passed to the i2c get/set commands, (development under process)
+Current version writes and read back to the user selected EERPOM and prints the output on to the terminal. addition of few more functions is underway.

 ### shellScripts
 This folder includes shell scripts to automate the tests for mac EEPROM and Utility EEPROM